-The Bank and its subsidiaries manage foreign exchange risk by matching foreign currency assets and liabilities.
-The Bank and its subsidiaries trade in currencies and derivative instruments, primarily spot and forward exchange contracts and currency swaps, to manage asset and liability positions and hedge against the commercial positions.
+The Bank manages foreign exchange risk by matching foreign currency assets and liabilities.
+The Bank trade in currencies and derivative instruments, primarily spot and forward exchange contracts and currency swaps, to manage asset and liability positions and hedge against the Bank's commercial positions.
 As most of foreign currency assets and liabilities are matched, the foreign exchange risk is insignificant.